peacemind/animation/README.md

-# animation
+# Animation
-React Native Animation
+This is based on the React Native Expo App.